aluxian/aluxian.com/README.md

 To set up a development environment, simply cd into your working directory and run the `gulp` command.
 This will build a 3 page front end skeleton, inject the JavaScript code into the rendered html templates required to auto-refresh your browser and gulp will watch for any changes to any .jade, .js or .scss files.
 If any changes are made, gulp will render those files and export them to the dist directory and refresh your browser for you.

-To export your project for production, simply run `gulp --type out`.
+To export your project for production, simply run `gulp --live`.
 This will build your project, but not inject the JavaScript code necessary for auto-browser refreshing.

 **Goodies**
 GulpJadeSass comes with a few goodies to get you going.